h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_7_29_explanation.md

 - For symmetric loss functions like 0-1 loss, the decision threshold is 0.5 (predict the most likely class).
 - For asymmetric loss functions, the threshold shifts to reflect the relative costs of different types of errors.
 - The general formula for the optimal threshold in binary classification is $p^* = \frac{C_{FP}}{C_{FP} + C_{FN}}$, where $C_{FP}$ is the cost of false positives and $C_{FN}$ is the cost of false negatives.
+- When using the MAP approach, prior beliefs about class distribution shift the decision thresholds, potentially leading to different decisions than those based solely on the model probability.
+- The MAP framework provides a principled way to combine prior knowledge with model outputs, leading to more informed decisions.

 ### Practical Applications
 - In educational settings, asymmetric loss functions better reflect real-world priorities, where missing an opportunity for a student might be considered worse than wasted effort.
 - Medical diagnostics often use asymmetric loss functions, where failing to diagnose a serious condition (false negative) may be much costlier than a false alarm (false positive).
 - Business decisions frequently involve asymmetric costs, such as in fraud detection where missing a fraud case (false negative) may be much more expensive than investigating a legitimate transaction (false positive).
+- Prior beliefs based on historical data or domain knowledge can be incorporated via MAP estimation to improve decision-making, especially when the model's evidence is weak or uncertain.
+- MAP estimation is particularly valuable in high-stakes decisions where we have reliable prior information and want to avoid extreme decisions based on limited evidence.

 ### Common Pitfalls
 - Using the standard 0.5 threshold when the costs of different errors are actually asymmetric.
 - Failing to explicitly consider the cost structure of errors in a specific domain.
 - Not communicating the expected loss to stakeholders, which is necessary for informed decision-making.
 - Assuming that model accuracy is the only relevant metric, when in fact expected loss may be more directly relevant to the business or application context.
+- Using inappropriate or unjustified priors in MAP estimation, which can bias decisions in undesirable ways.
+- Failing to update priors as new evidence becomes available, leading to decision inertia.

 ## Conclusion

 - The 0-1 loss function leads to a decision threshold of $p = 0.5$, meaning we predict the most likely class.
 - The asymmetric loss function, which penalizes missed opportunities more than wasted effort, leads to a lower threshold of $p = \frac{1}{3}$, making us more inclined to predict that students will pass.
 - For a probability of $p = 0.4$, the 0-1 loss function would lead us to predict fail, while the asymmetric loss function would lead us to predict pass.
+- Incorporating a prior belief that 70% of students pass (using MAP estimation) shifts the decision thresholds to $p = 0.3$ for 0-1 loss and $p = 0.176$ for asymmetric loss, making us more likely to predict pass in both cases.
+- With MAP estimation and $p = 0.4$, we would predict pass for both loss functions, demonstrating how prior beliefs can change our decisions.
-- This demonstrates how incorporating domain-specific costs into our loss functions can lead to different, and potentially more appropriate, decisions.
+- This demonstrates how incorporating domain-specific costs into our loss functions and prior knowledge into our decision process can lead to different, and potentially more appropriate, decisions.

-By understanding how to derive and apply optimal decision rules for different loss functions, we can make better predictions that align with the specific priorities and cost structures of our application domain.
+By understanding how to derive and apply optimal decision rules for different loss functions and how to incorporate prior beliefs through MAP estimation, we can make better predictions that align with the specific priorities, cost structures, and domain knowledge of our application context.